Alumna to compete for Miss America crown on Sunday

 University of North Carolina School of the Arts alumna Nia Imani Franklin, a native of Winston-Salem, will compete in the 2019 Miss America Contest on Sunday, Sept.
 9, as Miss New York.

 Franklin received a master’s degree in composition from the School of Music in 2017, and was awarded a Kenan Fellowship at Lincoln Center Education.
-She competed in the Miss New York competition as Miss Five Burroughs, winning preliminary competitions in swimsuit and talent for her performance as a classical vocalist.
+She competed in the Miss New York competition as Miss Five Boroughs, winning preliminary competitions in swimsuit and talent for her performance as a classical vocalist.

 She joins a growing list of students and alumni who have competed for scholarship money at various levels of the Miss America program.
 Just this year Savannah Culbreth, an undergraduate who studies voice in the School of Music, competed in the Miss North Carolina contest as Miss Durham, and Caroline Credle, a high school student who studies ballet in the School of Dance, was crowned Miss North Carolina Outstanding Teen.

 Several UNCSA students and alumnae have previously competed for the Miss America crown, representing North Carolina, Georgia, Pennsylvania and the District of Columbia.

 Franklin is a singer, songwriter, and music composer who is an advocate for cancer research and art education opportunities for students.
 While at UNCSA, she was a member of ArtistCorps, an artist-driven AmeriCorps service program that places accomplished artists in public schools and community-based institutions to work with high-needs students.